 New Orleans is at her best in October.
-It’s perfect weather for a ghost or cemetery tour, plus we have a whole lineup of fun festivals planned, including the Krewe of Boo Parade from Kern Studios, the makers of Mardi Gras!
+It’s perfect weather for a ghost or cemetery tour, plus we have a whole lineup of fun festivals planned, including the Krewe of Boo Parade, featuring floats from the world-renowned Kern Studios.
 Come celebrate everything from BBQ to Boo at the Zoo.
 And there's just nothing like Halloween in the French Quarter!
 Find your hotel now!

 Krewe of Boo, Oct.
 22

 Trick or treat takes to the streets at New Orleans’ Official Halloween Parade.
 It’s no secret we love a parade in New Orleans and this Mardi Gras-style procession of ghouls and glitter is one of our favorites.
 Come catch a good time and some candy!
 For parade route info, check out www.kreweofboo.com.

 National Fried Chicken Festival, Oct.
 1 & 2